oracle/terraform-provider-oci/website/docs/r/desktops_desktop_pool.html.markdown

 		* `BASELINE_1_1` - baseline usage is the entire OCPU.
 This represents a non-burstable instance.
 	* `memory_in_gbs` - (Optional) The total amount of memory available in gigabytes for each desktop compute instance in the desktop pool.
 	* `ocpus` - (Optional) The total number of OCPUs available for each desktop compute instance in the desktop pool.
-* `private_access_details` - (Optional) The details of the desktop's private access network connectivity to be set up for the desktop pool.
-	* `nsg_ids` - (Optional) A list of network security groups for the private access.
-	* `private_ip` - (Optional) The IPv4 address from the provided Oracle Cloud Infrastructure subnet which needs to be assigned to the VNIC.
-If not provided, it will be auto-assigned with an available IPv4 address from the subnet.
-	* `subnet_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the private subnet in the customer VCN where the connectivity will be established.
-* `session_lifecycle_actions` - (Optional) The details of action to be triggered in case of inactivity or disconnect
-	* `disconnect` - (Optional) (Updatable) Action and grace period for disconnect.
-Session disconnect can not be used together with an `availability_policy` schedule.
-		* `action` - (Required) (Updatable) a disconnect action to be triggered.
-Could be set to NONE or STOP
-		* `grace_period_in_minutes` - (Optional) (Updatable) The period of time (in minutes) after disconnect before any action occurs.
-If the value is not provided, a default value is used.
-	* `inactivity` - (Optional) (Updatable) Action and grace period for inactivity
-		* `action` - (Required) (Updatable) an inactivity action to be triggered.
-Could be set to NONE or DISCONNECT.
-		* `grace_period_in_minutes` - (Optional) (Updatable) The period of time (in minutes) during which the session must remain inactive before any action occurs.
-If the value is not provided, a default value is used.
 * `shape_name` - (Required) The shape of the desktop pool.
 * `standby_size` - (Required) (Updatable) The maximum number of standby desktops available in the desktop pool.
 * `storage_backup_policy_id` - (Required) The backup policy OCID of the storage.